Timothy-Pulliam/CentOS7_kickstart/README.md

 During GRUB prompt for installation or test, press "TAB".
 Then append the following to the kernel parameters: ks=https://raw.githubsercontent.com/Timothy-Pulliam/CentOS7_kickstart/master/rhel7_kickstart.cfg

-Press enter and the kickstart should automatically run through the Anaconda installer without user prompt.
+Press enter and the kickstart should automatically run through the Anaconda installer.
+I will only prompt for the hostname of the system.